 Obscured man wearing a white tee and open flannel button-up counts hundred-dollar bills.

-An unsecured personal Line of Credit doesn’t require you to put up a valuable item, such as your home, as collateral.
-Unsecured credit lines typically have higher interest rates than secured ones, and you’ll need to meet certain requirements to receive one.
+An unsecured line of credit doesn’t require collateral, meaning you don't have to put up a valuable asset to qualify.
+These typically come with higher interest rates, and you'll need to meet certain eligibility requirements.

 • The type of credit you choose